-Visual evaluations of animals are typically utilized for monitoring.
-In order to avoid damage to the protective mucus layers of the skin and negatively impact immune function (De Veer et al. 2007.; Subramanian et al. 2007; Tsutsui et al. 2005), handling of aquatic and semi-aquatic species should be kept to the minimum required (Bly 1997).
-Latex gloves have been associated with toxicity in some amphibians (Gutleb 2001).
-The use of appropriate nets by well-trained personnel can reduce skin damage thereby reducing stress.
+Visual evaluations of aquatic and semiaquatic animals are typically used for monitoring.
+To avoid damage to the protective mucus layers of the skin and negative effects on immune function (De Veer et al. 2007; Subramanian et al. 2007; Tsutsui et al. 2005), handling of these species should be kept to the minimum required (Bly et al. 1997).
+Appropriate handling techniques vary widely depending on the species, age/size, holding system, and specific research need (Fisher 2000; Matthews et al. 2002; Overstreet et al. 2000); they should be identified at the facility or individual protocol level.

+Latex gloves have been associated with toxicity in some amphibians (Gutleb et al. 2001).
+The use of appropriate nets by well-trained personnel can reduce skin damage and thus stress.
 Nets should be cleaned and disinfected appropriately when used in different systems and should be dedicated to animals of similar health status whenever possible.
-Appropriate handling techniques should be identified at the facility or individual protocol level.
-Techniques vary widely depending on the species, age/size, holding system and specific research need (Fisher 2000; Matthews 2002; Overstreet 2000).

-Exercise and activity levels for aquatic species are minimally described but informed decisions may be extrapolated from studies of behavior of the same or similar species in the wild (Spence 2008).
-Some aquatic species do not rest and constantly swim.
-Other species may rest all or a significant portion of the day.
-Water flow rates and provision of hides or terrestrial resting platforms (e.g., for some reptiles and amphibians) need to be appropriate for species and life stage.
+Exercise and activity levels for aquatic species are minimally described but informed decisions may be extrapolated from studies of behavior of the same or similar species in the wild (Spence et al. 2008).
+Some aquatic species do not rest and constantly swim; others may rest all or a significant portion of the day.
+Water flow rates and the provision of hides or terrestrial resting platforms (e.g., for some reptiles and amphibians) need to be appropriate for species and life stage.